PRACTICE PLANS

 Practice is on us this week!
 Use these plans to prepare your students to compete or to review math skills.

-Taren created many of the awesome Practice Plans below, based on her experience as longtime MATHCOUNTS coach.
+Ambassadors for MATHCOUNTS—who created many of the awesome plans below, based on their experiences coaching.

 What's in Each Practice Plan